sdcb/PaddleSharp/docs/ocr.md

 Please refer to https://github.com/PaddlePaddle/PaddleOCR/blob/release/2.5/doc/doc_en/models_list_en.md to check language support models.

 Just replace the `.ChineseV3` in demo code with your speicific language, then you can use the language.

+# Paddle Devices

+* Mkldnn - `PaddleDevice.Mkldnn()`

+  Generally fast

+* Openblas - `PaddleDevice.Openblas()`

+  Much slower, but binary file smaller and consume lesser memory

+* Gpu - `PaddleDevice.Gpu()`

+  Much faster but relies on NVIDIA GPU and CUDA

+  If you wants to use GPU, you should refer to FAQ `How to enable GPU?` section, CUDA/cuDNN/TensorRT need to be installed manually.

+* TensorRT - `PaddleDevice.Gpu().And(PaddleDevice.TensorRt(dynamicMapCacheKey))`

+  Even faster than raw Gpu but need install TensorRT environment.

 # Technical details